alexdevero/alex-devero-blog/__drafts__/draft--access-object-properties.md

 Object destructuring might be cool, but what if the property you want to access doesn't exist?
 One thing you can do with object destructuring is to provide some default value.
 If the property doesn't exist, the variable will be assigned this default value.
 Otherwise, it will be assigned the existing value.

 When you want to specify default value for any property, you do it also inside the curly brackets.
 You specify the default value after the property name.
 You also have to separate those two with equal sign (`=`).
-If there is an alias, then, the default values comes after the alias, as last.
+If there is an alias, then, the default value comes after the alias, as last.

 ```JavaScript
 // Create an object: